luisdiogo2071317/azure-docs.pt-pt/articles/application-gateway/application-gateway-autoscaling-zone-redundant.md

 ## <a name="supported-regions"></a>Regiões suportadas

-O dimensionamento automático do SKU está disponível nas seguintes regiões: eualeste2, westus2, westeurope, southeastasia, centralus, francecentral, eastus, japaneast, northeurope, southcentralus, ukwest, northcentralus, westus, eastus, centralus, japanwest.
+O dimensionamento automático do SKU está disponível nas seguintes regiões: Centro-Norte, EUA Centro-Sul, E.U.A. oeste, E.U.A. oeste 2, E.U.A. leste, E.U.A.
+Leste 2, E.U.A.
+Central, Europa do Norte, Europa Ocidental, Sudeste asiático, França Central, do Reino Unido oeste, leste do Japão, oeste do Japão.

 ## <a name="pricing"></a>Preços